-4. DISCUSSION POSTS: There will be 8 of these over the semester.
-(25 pts each / 200 pts total) Discussions are your way to engage with your classmates and demonstrate for your instructor that you are (1) engaged with the course material, (2) working to translate course information into real life application, and (3) and genuinely attempting to learn from others in this course.
+4. DISCUSSION POSTS: There will be 5 of these over the semester.
+(25 pts each / 125 pts total) Discussions are your way to engage with your classmates and demonstrate for your instructor that you are (1) engaged with the course material, (2) working to translate course information into real life application, and (3) and genuinely attempting to learn from others in this course.
 All students are expected to abide by the Classroom Agreements when engaging with one another through these Discussions.
 Be sure that you have read and understand them.

-Each initial post must be at least 400 words in length.
+Each initial post must be at least 400 words in length, but no longer than 600 words.
 Once you have completed your initial post, you will be able to see the other initial posts made by your classmates.
 Each of you is expected to read through these, in an effort to expand your understanding of that week's topic and learn through the eyes of people with other lived experiences than your own.
-Each student is also required to read through and engage with your classmates' posts, responding with at least 100 words to no less than 2 of your classmates.
+Each student is also required to read through and engage with at least 2 different classmates' posts, responding with at least 100 words each to.
+This means that your first response to a peer is a minimum of 100 words, and the response to the second peer is also a minimum of 100 words.